MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/delegated-managed-service-accounts/delegated-managed-service-accounts-set-up-dmsa.md

 ## Create a standalone dMSA

-The following instructions allows users to create a new dMSA, without migrating from a traditional service account.
+The following instructions allow users to create a new dMSA without migrating from a traditional service account.

 1. Open a PowerShell session with admin rights and run: